 - The Golden Age: When the heroes learn the truth about Dynaman and Tex Thompson, they come up with a plan to reveal it on national television, knowing whoever does it will almost certainly be killed in the process.
 Hourman chooses to do it, but Miss America beats him to the punch.
 Then Robotman kills her, leaving Hourman to lament he should've been the one to die instead.

 - Iron Man does this for Captain America, at one point asphyxiating himself in the process of (successfully) giving CPR.
 That time his reasoning is explicitly, 'He's more important', although he's tried to kill himself to save Cap several times.

 - Classic example from a Jim Shooter Legion of Super-Heroes story in which Ferro-Lad punches Superboy unconscious so that Ferro-Lad can be the one to martyr himself stopping the Sun Eater instead, on the grounds that the world needs Superboy more.
 This has since been aped repeatedly.

-- Subverted at the end of the "Public Enemies" story arc of Superman Batman: Captain Atom knocks out Superman so that he, Cap, can be the one to fly the weird Superman/Batman action-figure spaceship into the giant kryptonite meteoroid that's hurtling toward the earth, not because he sees Superman as less expendable, but because he knows Superman will fail.
+- Public Enemies: Subverted at the end of the story arc.
+Captain Atom knocks out Superman so that he, Cap, can be the one to fly the weird Superman/Batman action-figure spaceship into the giant kryptonite meteoroid that's hurtling toward the earth, not because he sees Superman as less expendable, but because he knows Superman will fail.